Cancer survivor and aspiring physician-scientist pioneers lung cancer liquid biopsy

-Meet junior Anya Shah.
-Diagnosed with leukemia at age 8, the global health major and USC Dornsife natural sciences minor — who is earning her master’s in narrative medicine through the Progressive Degree Program — has been working at the Convergent Science Institute in Cancer (CSI-Cancer) based at the USC Michelson Center for Convergent Bioscience since freshman year.
+USC Dornsife junior Anya Shah, who was diagnosed with leukemia at age 8, has worked at the Convergent Science Institute in Cancer (CSI-Cancer), based at the USC Michelson Center for Convergent Bioscience, since her freshman year.

 ByRachel B. Levin